 WATERTOWN – Sheila A. Bordeau, a loving wife and mother, passed away peacefully, surrounded by her loving family, after a six week battle with a rare form of cancer, on January 3, 2020 at 10:25 PM at the at age of 65 in the New York Presbyterian/Columbia University Medical Center in New York City.

-To send flowers in memory of Sheila A. Bordeau, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Sheila A. Bordeau, please visit our Heartfelt Sympathies Store.

 Sheila was born to the late Edward and Agnes (McGee) Durgan on May 18, 1954 in Malone, New York.
 From thereon, she received her GED and went on to achieve her two-year degree in Child Care and Development.
 She married the loved of her life, Bucky J. Bordeau, on August 18, 1990.
 She was his Angel from that day on and they were blessed with three children, Brittney A. Bordeau, Stephanie Delaney, and Bucky J. Bordeau, Jr. and a daughter from a previous marriage, Kimberly Myatt.
 She was a stay at home mom after her three children were born and she loved being there for them.